bretmullinix/githooks/readme.md

 ## Purpose

-The purpose of the repo is to provide people with git hooks.
-Git hooks can be used for client side validation of code.
-The example provided is a Git hook that catches and fixes lint errors for markdown.
-If lint errors are still present, the hook will prevent a commit (called a pre-commit hook).
+The purpose of this repository is to provide examples of Git hooks.
+Git hooks are code executed as a result of Git actions (events).
+For example, when a developer checks in code on their computer, a pre-commit event causes certain code to execute that either allows the commit or denies it.

+One example provided in this repository is code that checks if files are formatted correctly, and if not, the code prevents the commit.
+The code also helps the developer format the code properly so the developer has less work to do.

 ## Prerequisites